 - Check the water temperature before placing the baby in the bathtub, too hot water can quickly cause serious burns.

-- Ensure there is no switchboard, in the bathroom, around the baby during the swimming baby
+- Ensure there is no switchboard, in the bathroom, around the baby during swim lesson.

-What Accessories do You Need While Baby Swimming?
+What Accessories do You Need for Infant Swimming?

 Below is the best swim gear list suggested by swim instructors:-